vanessa-porter/callRNAHPVFusions/README.md

-# Calling HPV Integration Using Illumina Short-Read Sequencing
+# Calling HPV Integration Fusions in RNA Short-Read Sequencing
-Workflow for calling HPV integration sites and events in Illumina short-read sequencing data.
+Workflow for calling HPV integration fusion sites in short-read RNA sequencing data.

 # Installation
 This will clone the repository.
 You can run workflow within this directory.